 Many things are thought to help bring about high blood pressure, including several changes in the heart and blood vessels.

 Having high blood pressure increases your risk of a variety of health problems.
 Some of the complications of having high blood pressure include:

 - an increased risk of heart and blood vessel disease – the higher the blood pressure, the higher the risk of angina, heart attack and stroke;

 - kidney damage.

 How is blood pressure measured?

 When the heart pumps, it produces pressure inside the arteries and moves the blood forward.
 This is called systolic pressure.
 Then the heart relaxes as it fills again and the pressure in your arteries falls.
 This is called diastolic pressure.

-The pressure is measured in millimetres of mercury (mmHg).
-Acceptable blood pressure is often quoted as being less than 140 mmHg (systolic pressure) over 90 mmHg (diastolic pressure) — written as 140/90.
+- optimal blood pressure is considered to be less than 120 mmHg (systolic pressure) over 80 mmHg (diastolic pressure) — written as 120/80;

-Your doctor will also want to check your pressure on more than one occasion before deciding whether you have high blood pressure or not.
-Your doctor may ask you to check your blood pressure at home — machines can be purchased from some pharmacies.
+Your doctor will also want to check your blood pressure on more than one occasion before deciding whether you have high blood pressure or not.
+They may ask you to check your blood pressure at home or wear a 24-hour blood pressure monitoring device.
+Home blood pressure machines can be purchased or hired from some pharmacies.

 It is important to remember that our blood pressure rises at certain times, and that is not necessarily a bad thing.
 During exercise, for example, the pulse rate and blood pressure increase in order to carry extra blood and oxygen to the muscles.
 When you finish exercising, the blood pressure returns to normal.